-- Breeches or trousers without or with a soft inseam (leggings)
+- riding breeches or trousers without or with a soft inseam (leggings)

-Wearing a helmet is compulsory, long hair must be tied up and hanging earrings removed.
-Closed toed and sturdy shoes are also a requirement for lead riders.
+Wearing a helmet is mandatory, long hair must be tied up and hanging earrings must be removed.
+Closed toed and sturdy shoes are also a requirement for guides.

 Cancellations up to 7 days before the start of the course are free of charge.
 After that 80% of the costs will be charged.
 In case of illness, a doctor's certificate must be presented.
 Insurance is the responsibility of the participant.
 Riding is at the participant's own risk.
 The company declines any liability.